PlemonsBrett/LiarsDice/README.md

 Liar’s Dice is a multiplayer dice game with a minimum of two players and no upper limit on the number of participants.
 The goal is to make a correct guess or correctly call another player a liar.

+# Scenario
+Liar’s Dice uses 5 dice per player (so 15 dice for three people, 20 dice for four people, and so on).
+The object of the game is to guess how many of a particular die sides are showing among all the players, knowing only your own set.
+Each player’s guess has to increase the number of die sides on the table.
+Guessing continues until a player is called out as a “liar” and all the dice are revealed.

 # Background
 _Most of the information below came from this [article](https://www.thoughtco.com/how-to-play-liars-dice-687532)._